Location: Founders Hall 555

 Each year the department holds an awards ceremony to recognize students’ achievements.
 The department regularly offers study abroad courses that students are encouraged to avail.

 You should also know: Students majoring or minoring in any of the programs offered by the Department of Political Science, Criminal Justice, and Organizational Leadership must earn at least a C- in each course counted as part of their program.
+Students majoring in any of these programs are permitted to reuse no more than 1 course (3 credit hours), from the major, towards a Focus Area or 2 courses (6 hours), from the major towards the minor (where applicable).
 Students can also complete a bachelor’s degree in criminal justice and organizational leadership in a fully online format.
-For more information, contact Distance and Online Learning (email@example.com).